 Dallas-Fort Worth (DFW) Capital One Lounge

-The Capital One Lounge in Dallas-Fort Worth is one of the issuer's biggest and most amenity-packed spaces.
+The Capital One Lounge in Dallas-Fort Worth was the card issuer's first — and remains one of the biggest and most amenity-packed spaces.
 Here, you'll find everything from a cycling and yoga studio to shower suites, an expansive bar, relaxation rooms, and more.

 This lounge is located in DFW's Terminal D, near gate D22 — right next to the American Airlines Flagship Lounge.